BRUSSELS - Stéphane Horel, Elisabetta Tola and Leopold Salzenstein will be discussing their work on collaborative journalism projects with experts.

-The European Cross-border Investigations programme for 2026-27 provides reporting teams with an opportunity to connect with subject matter experts to strengthen their investigative research.
-This type of collaboration requires a methodology to build mutual trust and benefit.
+The European Cross-border Investigations programme provides reporting teams with the opportunity to connect with subject matter experts, strengthening their investigative research.
+This type of collaboration requires a methodology for building mutual trust and benefit.

-Scientists need reassurance that their reputations won't be compromised, whilst journalists must demonstrate expertise and preparation when approaching potential expert partners.
+Scientists need reassurance that their reputations will not compromised, while journalists must demonstrate their expertise and preparation when approaching potential expert partners.

-To support this endeavour, Journalismfund Europe is organising a series of four events for journalists and editors, to understand best practices for successful projects.
+To support this endeavour, Journalismfund Europe is organising a series of four events for journalists and editors, to explore best practices for successful projects.
 Find out more about the other sessions here.

 Session 4: How to save the planet (and its people) with nerds

-In this third session, speakers Stéphane Horel, Elisabetta Tola & Leopold Salzenstein, will discuss their extensive experience working on collaborative journalism projects along with other subject-matter experts.
+In this fourth session, speakers Stéphane Horel, Elisabetta Tola and Leopold Salzenstein, will discuss their extensive experience of working on collaborative journalism projects along with other subject-matter experts.

-They will present key lessons from the range of investigations they were involved in, sharing tips and recipes for working with other professional with specific expertise.
+They will present key lessons from the their investigations, offering advice collaborating with other professional with specific expertise.

 Event Details